ReDI-School/fullstack_bootcamp/projects/01_ecommerce/README.md

 At the end of the project, you will submit your completed e-commerce store, including all HTML and CSS files.
 The final product should demonstrate a clear understanding of HTML, CSS, Flexbox, and responsive design principles.

-To hand in your project, it is required to complete the Deliverables of milestone 1 to 3.
+To hand in your project, it is required to complete the Deliverables of milestones 1 to 3.
 The BONUS Milestone is optional.